“We all come from the past,

 It’s ok.
 I guess I was expecting something more exciting.
 It was rather dull and slow reading.
 I am sure if you are truly interested in the heritage of the Spencer family you will enjoy it.
 I just needed more to keep me engaged to continue reading it.
 I couldn’t finish the book.

 A famous sports figure, Eddie LeBaron, I’m proud to say, is part of my extended family.
 You can find him by using your search engine, Wikipedia, etc. He was a war hero, and also a Star in the NFL at 5-foot- seven!
-Years ago, in the public library, I found and read a very good book him.
+Years ago, in the public library, I found and enjoyed reading a well-written and interesting biography about him, though

 |Date of birth:||January 7, 1930|